thorrellt/thorrellt/README.md

 - 💬 Ask me about ...
 Anything, as long as the correct answer is optional
 - 📫 How to reach me: ... thorrellt@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-Juneau, AK is the only state capital in the US with no accessable by :car:.
+Juneau, AK is the only state capital in the US with not accessible by :car:.
 You must take :boat: or :airplane:
 - 🌈 The More You Know🌟